 Director of Finance

-Scott Broberg, director of finance, joined the Stewardship Council in 2012.
+Scott Broberg joined the Stewardship Council in 2012.
 Prior to joining the organization, he worked for more than a decade in Silicon Valley for a variety of high tech firms.
-Most recently, he served for six years as director of finance for DSP Group, Inc., a semiconductor company based in San Jose.
-As director of finance for the Stewardship Council, Scott oversees all the financial planning and management activities of the organization.
+As director of finance, Scott oversees all the financial planning and management activities of the organization.
 He is also responsible for providing financial support and expertise to the youth investment program, land conservation program, and board of directors.

 Scott holds a bachelor’s degree in finance from Santa Clara University and is a member of the Institute of Management Accountants.